ESMValGroup/ESMValCore/doc/quickstart/configure.rst

 Most users and diagnostic developers will not need to change this file, but it may be useful to understand its content.
-The settings from this are being moved to the :ref:`new configuration system <config_overview>`.
-In particular, the ``input_dir`` and ``input_file`` settings have already been replaced by the :class:`esmvalcore.local.LocalDataSource` that can be configured via :ref:`data sources <config-data-sources>`.
+The settings from this file are being moved to the :ref:`new configuration system <config_overview>`.
+In particular, the ``input_dir``, ``input_file``, and ``ignore_warnings`` settings have already been replaced by the :class:`esmvalcore.local.LocalDataSource` that can be configured via :ref:`data sources <config-data-sources>`.
-It will be installed along with ESMValCore and can also be viewed on GitHub:
+The developer configuration file will be installed along with ESMValCore and can also be viewed on GitHub:
 `esmvalcore/config-developer.yml
 <https://github.com/ESMValGroup/ESMValCore/blob/main/esmvalcore/config-developer.yml>`_.
 This configuration file describes the CMOR tables for several